 You’ll need to determine which Office product keys correspond to each PC.
 Learn more.

-Office 365 Personal subscribers can install Office on 1 PC or Mac, 1 tablet, and 1 smartphone for one user.
-Office 365 Home subscribers can install Office on up to 5 PCs or Macs, 5 tablets, and 5 smartphones for up to five users within their household.
+Office 365 Personal subscribers can install Office on multiple PCs/Macs, tablets, and phones, including Windows, iOS, and Android1, for one user.
+Office 365 Home subscribers can install Office on Multiple PCs/Macs, tablets, and phones, including Windows, iOS, and Android1 for up to six users within their household.
 You can count hybrid Windows devices, such as the Microsoft Surface Pro, as either a PC or a tablet.

 You can’t have side-by-side installations of Office 2016 and Office 2013 on the same PC.
 However, you can have side-by-side installations of Office 2016 and other older versions of Office, such as Office 2010 or Office 2007.
 Learn more about installing different versions of Office on the same PC.

 If you have installed Office on the maximum number of PCs, Macs, or tablets and want to use Office on a different device, you can deactivate a device by visiting https://account.microsoft.com, after which you can install Office on a new device.
 The copy of Office on the device you deactivated will revert to read-only mode, which means documents can be viewed but not edited.
 You will not lose any documents that are saved locally on the original device.